st-iliev/AutomationExercise/Automation Exercise/documentation/Test Cases/UI/ContactUs page.md

 Priority: Medium

 **Description:**
--Verify that the user cannot subscribe to the newsletter from the Contact Us page using invalid email addresses.
+- Verify that the user cannot subscribe to the newsletter from the Contact Us page using invalid email addresses.

 **Preconditions:**
 - The web application is accessible and operational.